erhard3mem/erhard3mem/README.md

 ##
 - 💬 Ask me about JavaScript or Python stuff.
-- 📫 How to reach me: ee.online@mailbox.org or [Instagram](https://www.instagram.com/bicyclesteron/)
+- 📫 How to reach me: ee.online@mailbox.org

 <!--